 1 cup shredded part-skim mozzarella cheese, divided

-- 1 cup grated Parmesan cheese, divided
+1 cup grated Parmesan cheese, divided

-- 1/2 cup water
+1/2 cup water

-- 1 package (8 ounces) manicotti shells
+1 package (8 ounces) manicotti shells

-- Additional parsley, optional
+Additional minced fresh parsley, optional

-- Preheat oven to 350°.
-In a small bowl, mix the first 6 ingredients; stir in 1/2 cup mozzarella cheese and 1/2 cup Parmesan cheese.
+Preheat oven to 350°.
+In a small bowl, mix the first 6 ingredients; stir in 1/2 cup mozzarella and 1/2 cup Parmesan cheese.
 In another bowl, mix marinara sauce and water; spread 3/4 cup sauce onto bottom of a 13x9-in. baking dish coated with cooking spray.
 Fill uncooked manicotti shells with ricotta mixture; arrange over sauce.
 Top with remaining sauce.

 Cheese Manicotti Tips

-Do you cook manicotti shells before stuffing them?This recipe starts with uncooked noodles, which will cook in the sauce while baking.
+This recipe starts with uncooked noodles, which will cook in the sauce while baking.
 If you have any leftover shells, use them up in one of these other manicotti recipes.

-Can you make homemade manicotti ahead of time?Yes, you can make manicotti ahead of time!
+Yes, you can make manicotti ahead of time!
 This recipe can be assembled and refrigerated for up to 3 days; just remove from the fridge 30 minutes before baking as directed.
 Manicotti can also be assembled and frozen for up to 2 months.
 To use, partially thaw in the refrigerator overnight.
 Remove from the fridge 30 minutes before baking.
 Bake as directed, increasing the time as needed until a thermometer inserted in the center reads 165°F.